Edward Black (producer): Early life

 Black was the third son of George Black, a property master at the Theatre Royal, Birmingham, who became a cinema owner.
 George Black became a manager of a touring waxworks show then travelling cinema; in 1905 he set up the Monkwearmouth Picture Hall in Sounderland - this was one of the first permanent cinemas in Britain.
 He bought two more before he died in 1910.

-His and his sons Ted, George and Alfred built up the cinema to a circuit of thirteen cinemas in the Tyneside area.
+His sons Ted, George and Alfred built up the cinema to a circuit of thirteen cinemas in the Tyneside area.
 In 1919 they sold them and set about establishing another circuit.
 In 1928 they told this to the General Theatre Corporation.
 When that was taken over by Gaumont-British, Ted became a cinema circuit manager.

 In 1930 he went into production.
+(Black's brother George later ran the London Palladium and Alfred stayed a cinema manager.
+Michael Balcon wrote " All the Black family have a flair for showmanship and Ted found in films a natural outlet for his talents.".)

 Gaumont British

-In 1930 Black became an assistant production manager at Shepherd’s Bush and then studio manager at Islington.
+In 1930 Black became an assistant production manager at Shepherd's Bush and then studio manager at Islington.
+It Islingont he beame an associate produced working closely with Michael Balcon.

-In 1935 he and Sidney Gilliat were associate producers on Tudor Rose.
-Black then took over the running of Islington studios.
+In 1935 Black and Sidney Gilliat were associate producers on Tudor Rose starring Nova Pilmbeam.
+Black's earliest films included Where There's a Will (1936) a comedy starring Will Hay and co written by Sidney Gilliat and Leslie Arliss, men who would all be crucial to Black's career.
+Black also made The Man Who Lived Again (1936) starring Boris Karloff, visiting from Hollywood, co written by Gilliat and directed by Robert Stevenson.